 Other researchers have shared this hypothesis over the years and one of the main theories behind this thought was that more frequent eating would lead to better appetite control and fewer calories consumed in subsequent meals throughout the day (23,24,25).
 Unfortunately, we actually have found that consuming more frequent meals leads to greater hunger and more overall desire to eat (19,20).
 Another train of thought was that increasing meal frequency might increase the amount of calories you burn in a day due to the thermic effect of food (15,16) – the thermic effect of food is simply the fact that it requires energy to digest and absorb food.
 Unfortunately, this theory has also been proven incorrect by science as several studies have found no difference in resting metabolism in subjects consuming different amounts of meals throughout the day (14,20,28).

 This will be a pretty short piece because, frankly, this theory does not stand up to science.
-Dr. Brad Schoenfeld and Dr. Alan Aragon performed a meta-analysis on this very concept and found some interesting results.
-Only one study found a significant difference in body composition effects when comparing meal frequencies (2) and that specific study fed significantly higher levels of protein to the group eating with more frequency.
+Only one study has found a significant difference in body composition effects when comparing meal frequencies (2) and that specific study fed significantly higher levels of protein to the group eating with more frequency.
 We know that protein is, by far, the most thermogenic and satiating nutrient (9) so not equating protein between groups makes this a poor correlation study when examining the effect of meal frequency.
 No other study found a significant difference in body composition changes when examining differences in meal frequency (22).

 This effect, or lack thereof, has been seen in both lean individuals (7,11,26,27,29) and obese populations (4,5,6,8,21) alike.
 One study found no difference in trained boxers (12) so even athletes may not garner a significant benefit from increasing meal frequency.